Workshops and courses to help scientists gain the skills they need to navigate changes in funding, policy, and technology

 Our 3-day Strategies for Success course will be offered June 12-14 and October 15-17, 2019.
 See the SBI website for details and registration.

 Creating Sustainable Models for Research Resources

-This December 2016 workshop, building on the SBI initiative, brought together a diverse, interdisciplinary group of natural history museum curators and collections staff, collections users (both current and potential), sustainability experts, management research specialists, and future studies experts to discuss the potential for developing (1) quantitative measures of collections value and (2) economic models for translating this value into support for collections, based on tangible benefits.
+This December 2016 workshop, building on the SBI Training Initiative, brought together a diverse, interdisciplinary group of natural history museum curators and collections staff, collections users (both current and potential), sustainability experts, management research specialists, and future studies experts to discuss the potential for developing (1) quantitative measures of collections value and (2) economic models for translating this value into support for collections, based on tangible benefits.

 Sustaining Data Repositories:

 PI Workshop on Creating and Implementing Sustainability Plans

 The objectives of this January 2018 workshop were to identify challenges and opportunities specific to data repository sustainability, identify challenges and opportunities of implementing different sustainability models, and produce a process guide to help participants draft their own sustainability plans.
 Twenty-two data repository leaders from a variety of disciplines (including biology, geology, engineering, computer science, math/physical sciences, and social sciences) attended the workshop to identify challenges and opportunities specific to data repository sustainability and to brainstorm collaborative, creative solutions.

 Participants, along with the help of our organizing committee and ESA staff, began working in earnest on a process guide to help data repository leaders draft their own sustainability plans.
 The process guide will is a step-by-step manual and includes links to helpful tools, templates, and case studies.
 This workshop was a direct outgrowth of the Science Office’s work on research infrastructure sustainability that began in 2010 and includes our Sustaining Biological Infrastructure Training Initiative.